Sylvia Moves In

 “That’s your answer right there, hunni.”
 Lourdis says.
 “What Grandma Sylvia needs is a man.”

 “Well, now she needs another.”

-Mr. B invites Sylvia to lunch.
+Mr. B calls and invites Sylvia to lunch.
 “We’ll play Monopoly,” he tells her.
-It’s her favorite game.
+How did he know that’s her favorite game?
 With his great-grandson Thomas, they drop by to scoop her up.
 That shirt, though!
 It’s crazy on the eyes.
-But Sylvia always did love a peacock so he gets extra points right out the chute.
-There must be an Old Dude’s code—never let a lady drive her own wheelchair—because he insists on pushing her, to the elevator, through the lobby and out to the table he’s got on reserve in the courtyard.
-It gets around fast and some are oooweee-pissed about it.
-Mr. B, apparently, is hot stuff for the ladies of a certain age in the building.
+But Sylvia always loved a peacock so he gets extra points right out the chute.
+There must be an Old Dude’s code—never let a lady drive her own wheelchair—because he insists on pushing her to the elevator, through the lobby and out to the table he’s got on reserve in the courtyard.
+It gets around the building fast and some of the senior ladies are oooweee-pissed about it.
+Apparently Mr. B is considered hot stuff.
 Who knew?

 Sylvia orders several new caftans from Saks and goes through every bottle of perfume on my vanity before choosing Viktor & Rolf’s Flowerbomb.
 She polishes her toenails and rummages through my mask collection.
 Yeah.
 She’s still got game.
 After their third date, she rolls back in with a 24-piece box of Godiva truffles nestled in her lap.
 I call Lourdis and we can’t stop laughing.
 “That’s gonna be you, girl,” she screams.
 “That’s gonna be YOU!”
 Then there’s the flowers.
 Delivered almost every day.
 It broke my face the first time I read the card and realized they weren’t for me.
 Tulips.
 Big, colorful gladiolas.
 And lavender arrangements that smell like what?
 My scented candles.
 But guess who’s not bitching about that now?